Skip to main content

 2. Exercise regularly

-3. Eat a well-balanced diet including enough fiber, vegetables, fruits, nuts and whole grains
+3. Eat a healthy diet including fiber, vegetables, nuts and whole grains

 4. Eat less sugar-sweetened foods, red processed meat (bacon, ham, sausages) and saturated fats